1 Who we process personal data from

 - Request erasure or rectification: If the user wishes erasure or rectification of personal data we process, this will be arranged by Disputas.
 We will however remind the user that anonymous Interaction data created by the user will not be deleted, as they are not personally identifiable on their own.
 Only identifiable data will be erased or changed.

-- Get insight into any personal data we hold about you
+- Get insight into any personal data we hold about you: We give insight in the personal data connected to the user upon request.

-- Have your personal data delivered to you (data portability)
+- Have your personal data delivered to you (data portability): The user may have its data delivered in a digitally portable fashion upon request.

 If you disagree with the way we process your personal data, you can contact us or the Norwegian Data Protection Authority.